openstack-archive/tripleo-incubator/neutron_notes.md

 ----------------------------------

-After starting devstack, fixup your quantum networking.
+After starting devstack, fixup your neutron networking.
 You want a provider network, connected through to eth1, with ip addresses on the bridge.

-/etc/quantum/plugins/openvswitch/ovs_quantum_plugin.ini should already have the following two lines, but check just in case: network_vlan_ranges=ctlplane bridge_mappings=ctlplane:br-ctlplane
+/etc/neutron/plugins/openvswitch/ovs_neutron_plugin.ini should already have the following two lines, but check just in case: network_vlan_ranges=ctlplane bridge_mappings=ctlplane:br-ctlplane